-How to never get stung again…
+How to never, ever get stung again…

 The days of excessive bill shock from international roaming charges when travelling should be behind us, thanks to global roaming products like Optus and Telstra data packs.
 Today there are many ways to save money on using your phone overseas.
 Quentin Long reveals which global roaming product is right for you in our Essential Guide to International Roaming.